Sustainable urban light strategies - economic and social

 Compulsory activity and compulsory attendance

-Students must be present in at least 80% of the common activities
+Students must be present (online) for at least 80% of the common activities.
+The startup seminar (2 day) and exam presentation (I day) are obligatory.

 Forms of assessment